general INformation about ingredients

 SALT FOR GENERAL SEASONING

-I prefer to use sea salt in the recipes.
-I grind my salt from French sel gris, or grey salt.
+Nowadays, I usually grind my salt from French sel gris, or grey salt.
 It’s a coarse salt that can be bought by the kilo and ground to the desired coarseness in a mortar and pestle.
 By the kilo, it’s far cheaper than other salts and has great flavor.

 Many fine sea salts are available in specialty shops.
 You can easily find one that works for you, in the way you might find a butter you like.
-And like butters, each can have its own sublte contributions and purposes in your cooking and on your table.
+And like butters, each has its own subtle flavor.

 FINISHING SALT